Mike Weber: Coaching career

 Following his retirement from professional hockey Mike Weber joined the Windsor Spitfires, his former OHL team, as an assistant coach in January 2018.

 On September 17, 2020, Weber was hired as an assistant coach by his former team, the Rochester Americans, of the American Hockey League.

+On June 14, 2023, Weber was hired by the St. Louis Blues as an assistant coach.
+On April 17, 2026, the Blues announced they would not renew his contract for the 2026–27 season.

 Personal

 Weber was raised in suburban Pittsburgh and attended Seneca Valley High School in Harmony, Pennsylvania, and later attended St. Anne's High School in Tecumseh, Ontario, while playing in the OHL.

+His father looks like Jeff Foxworthy.